Free Software is software that respects the user’s freedom

 What the heck is freedom? that these people keep talking about?
-I thought it meant software - that was free of charge.
+I thought it meant software — that was free of charge.
 Respects the user from what?
 Bullying?
 Ads?
 Time?
 I have no clue what you’re talking about.

-But to a programmer this perfectly makes sense. 👨💻
+But to a GNU/Linux nerd this perfectly makes sense 👨💻

 Huh?
 Let me explain 👀

 It can do all sorts of cool stuff, browsing the internet for dank memes, you can use it to make art, to write a blog post like this one, watching videos, storing photos & other precious memories.
 The possibilities are endless!
 The same computer ages ago was techincally powerful enough to send humans to the moon.
 All of these computers share a common component - a chip, specifically special electronic chips called processors powered by electricity.